attinto/attinto/README.md

 I started at Amazon in operations—the kind of work where you're moving fast.
 Eventually, I moved into Business Intelligence Engineer in Luxembourg, which felt natural.
 But here's the thing: my team was quite strong in data engineering.
 These people lived and breathed pipelines, infrastructure, and scale.
 I had to adapt.

-That adaptation changed everything.
-I went from analyzing data to building the systems that make analysis possible in the first place.
+That shift transformed my role.
+I moved from analyzing data to developing applications and systems that enable analysis and automate compliance processes, specifically for Anti-Money Laundering and Suspicious Activity Monitoring.

 ---